VanJS/meetup/.github/ISSUE_TEMPLATE/talk-proposal.md

 - **Draft Title:**
 - **Length:** (5 min lightning talk, or 20-45 min full presentation)
 - **Links:** (slides, article, notes)
+- **Which dates, particularly Tue/Wed/Thu during the 2nd/3rd week of a month, are you likely available?** (e.g. "Most Thursdays with 4 weeks notice", "June or later", etc.)

 Please replace this sentence with a short summary of your talk.